 A few, however, do agree with this fact.
 But, they incorrectly assume that the Jews who believed in Jesus, can and did obey the Law of Moses, but somehow, it’s abolished or done away with for the non-Jew who believes in Jesus.

 How could the Law of Moses be ‘done away with’ and ‘abolished’ for some believers and not others?

-How could Jesus, a Jew and the Messiah of Israel, “do away with” the Law of Moses for the “nations” that never knew about the Law, but not “do away with” it for his own people Israel?
+How could Jesus, a Jew and the Messiah of Israel, “do away with” the Law of Moses for the “nations”, who never knew about the Law, but not “do away with” it for his own people Israel?

-Either the Law of Moses is valid and current (as Paul and the Jerusalem elders taught) or it’s not (as today’s theology teaches); it cannot be both valid and invalid at the same time!
+Either the Law of Moses is valid and current (as Paul and the Jerusalem elders professed) or it’s not (as today’s theologians profess); it cannot be both valid and invalid at the same time!
 There can only be one doctrine for the body of Christ.

 Out of Paul’s own mouth we the answer.
 He zealously states that there is no difference between Jew and Greek, there is no distinction between Jew and Gentile for those that are in the body of Christ.

 What does the text say?